-\paragraph{\em Check \#4: Priorities.} To check virtual interrupt priorities, \codename requires the realm VM to assign priorities to its registered device interrupts during device attach.
-The RMM uses this information to create per-VM ordered priority lists of interrupts and uses it to check the virtual interrupt injections from the hypervisor (see~\cref{fig:interrupt-checks}(d)).
+\newparagraph{Check \#4: Priorities.} To check virtual interrupt priorities, \codename requires the \cvm to assign priorities to its registered device interrupts during device attach.
+The RMM uses this information to create per-\cvm ordered priority lists of interrupts and uses it to check the virtual interrupt injections from the hypervisor (\cref{fig:interrupt-checks}.d).
 This check ensures that the hypervisor always injects the highest priority pending interrupts.
-We conclude that this check is sufficient to achieve \codename's guarantee that the interrupt behavior for registered device interrupts will be equivalent to a benign behavior (~\cref{fig:interrupt-checks}(d)).
-This check ensures that the hypervisor cannot inject or reorder interrupts in a way that a benign VM execution does not expect.
-This guarantee is true even if the hypervisor maliciously delays VM scheduling until a high-priority interrupt arrives to effectively never inject a lower priority interrupt.
-We observe that a benign hypervisor never provides scheduling guarantees to a VM, and the VM is expected to be able to handle any stalls or delays in its scheduling (see~\cref{fig:malicious-sched} and~\cref{fig:interrupt-checks}(d)).
+We conclude that this check is sufficient to achieve \codename guarantee that the interrupt behavior for registered device interrupts will be equivalent to a benign behavior (\cref{fig:interrupt-checks}.d).
+This check ensures that the hypervisor cannot inject or reorder interrupts in a way that a benign \cvm execution does not expect.
+This guarantee is true even if the hypervisor maliciously delays \cvm scheduling until a high-priority interrupt arrives to effectively never inject a lower-priority interrupt.
+We observe that a benign hypervisor provides no scheduling guarantees to a \cvm, and expects the \cvm to be able to handle any stalls in its scheduling (\cref{fig:malicious-sched} and \cref{fig:interrupt-checks}.d).

 In summary, \codename achieves interrupt isolation by enforcing the composition of checks \#2, \#3, and \#4.